 If any problem is indicated, TURN OFF POWER TO UNIT IMMEDIATELY.
-Lock out the electrical supply, check carefully for the cause of the trouble and correct as needed.
+Lock out the electrical supply, check carefully for the cause of the trouble, and correct as needed.
 Even if the fan appears to be operating satisfactorily, shut down after a brief period and check all fasteners, set-screws and keys for tightness.

 During the first eight (8) hours of operation, check the fan periodically for excessive vibration or noise.
 At this time, also check motor input current and motor bearing temperatures to ensure that they do not exceed manufacturer's recommendations.
-After eight hours of satisfactory operation, shut down the fan and lock out the electrical power to check the following items and adjust if needed:
+After eight hours of satisfactory operation, shut down the fan and lock out the electrical power to check the following items and adjust if necessary:

 - a.
 All set-screws, keys and fasteners.

 - b.
-Drive coupling alignment.
+Belt alignment.

 - c.
-Belt alignment.

-- d.
 Belt tension.